Mentee applications for Spring 2022 will be accepted March 15–April 15. Mentor applications are accepted year-round.

 We prefer to accept applications via Submittable.
 You may also download a PDF version of the application on the right and submit it by mail or email to email@example.com.
 You are welcome to view that PDF before the application period opens to read the questions we ask and start to prepare your responses.

 The Submittable application will also ask you to upload a sample of your current work.
-For fiction, creative nonfiction, and playwriting, we ask to see 10 pages.
+For fiction and creative nonfiction, we ask to see 10 pages.
 For poetry, please submit 5-10 poems.